sebastian-konicz/CheeseChase/README.md

-# Pogoda
+# CheeseChase
-Minimalistic weather application using OpenWeatheMap API
+Simple game created using object oriented programing (still in development stage).

 ## About
-This is the final project created during the JavaScript: React bootcamp.
+This is the project created during the forth week of the JavaScript: React bootcamp.
-The aim of this project was to create a fully functioning and responsive weather application that uses real time data provided via OpenWeaterMap API.
+The aim of this project was to create a web game using object oriented programing.

-## Features
-* Current weather data for any location including over 200,000 cities
-* Geolocalisation
-* 24h temperature chart

 ## Technologies used
-* React.js
-* SCSS
-* Chart.js
+* HTML5
-* Geolocalisation
+* CSS
-* OpenWeatherMap API
+* JavaScript

 ## Page
 [Live Demo](https://sebastian-konicz.github.io/WeatherApp/)